habibcomsats/NVFlare/docs/programming_guide/shareable.rst

 All other items in the Shareable object are the contents of the communication.
 You can place any elements into the Shareable object, but never use ReservedHeaderKey.HEADERS as the key of your content elements.

-For all methods of Shareable, see :class:`nvflare.apis.shareable.Shareable`.
+For all methods of Shareable, see :class:`flare.apis.shareable.Shareable`.

 Peer Properties
 ---------------